 Ground Disturbance.
 Ground disturbance activities under this impact topic include actions that would result in damage to archeological resources that reduces or destroys resource integrity of characteristics making the resources eligible for listing in the national register.
-These activities could include visitor-related activities such as foot traffic and pothunting (the illegal removal of archeological materials), as well as more construction-related activities like trail development or realignment, alteration of existing roads, facility construction, riverbank stabilization, and mound maintenance.
+These activities could include visitor-related activities such as foot traffic and pothunting, as well as more construction-related activities like trail development or realignment, alteration of existing roads, facility construction, riverbank stabilization, and mound maintenance.

-Visitor Use /Foot Traffic-The public would continue to be asked to stay on the trail systems throughout the national monument and to stay off the mounds.
-However, some visitors would continue to feel the need to climb up on the mounds, or may climb on them because of wet ground conditions in areas adjacent to mounds.
+Visitor Use / Foot Traffic-The public would continue to be asked to stay on the trail systems throughout the national monument and to stay off the mounds.
+However, some visitors would continue to climb up the mounds, or may climb on them because of wet ground conditions in areas adjacent to mounds.
 New areas of the national monument do not have trails, and visitors might unknowingly walk on unmarked mounds.
 This occasional activity could result in erosion of the mound that, if left unchecked, could result in damage or even loss of a mound's integrity.
 The monument's policy of ranger patrols and emphasis on visitor education would continue to discourage visitors from straying from marked trails, committing acts of vandalism, and causing inadvertent destruction of cultural remains.
 Adverse impacts would be local, minor to moderate, and permanent.